pgRouting/workshop/docs/basic/sql_function.rst

 - Creating the view:

-  - Similar to :ref:`Exercise 1: Creating a view for routing`:
+  - Similar to `Exercise 1: Creating a view for routing`_:

     - The ``cost`` and ``reverse_cost`` are in terms of seconds with speed of ``2 mts/sec``. (line **7**)
     - Exclude `motorway`, `primary`. (line **11**)